Tag Archives: flood

 Crawford says, “PHaR was produced following the Marshall fire (Boulder County, CO; December 30, 2021), which took the lives of an estimated 1,000 dogs, cats and other pets.

 Studies show – as did David’s personal experience in the Marshall Fire – that when disasters strike and you’re not home, your neighbors are your best bet to have your pets evacuated.
 PHaR is the only app of its kind.
-Not only in the United States, but in the entire world.”
+Not only in Canada and the United States, but in the entire world.”

 A view of the destruction post tornado Moore, Oklahoma.